alefeb01/LabyrinthGame_Android/README.md

     v2.3
-    OOP : Multiple switches to reverse the behavior to the sensor (very fun trick) bug : when the speed of the ball is too high it can go through the walls..
+    OOP : Multiple switches to reverse the behavior to the sensor (very fun trick) bug : when the speed of the ball is too high it can go through the walls...

+    v2.4
+    OOP : Laser (xRay enable)
+    Handler to put some dynamic
+    bug : when the speed of the ball is too high it can go through the walls...

     LabX.txt
     s = start bloc
     a = arrival block